Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 Can EMDR and Brainspotting be done online?

 Yes.
-Both EMDR therapy and Brainspotting therapy are fully effective via telehealth when delivered by a trained practitioner.
+Both online EMDR therapy and online Brainspotting therapy are fully effective via telehealth when delivered by a trained practitioner.
 Bilateral stimulation in online EMDR can be facilitated through screen-based eye movement guidance, audio tones, or remote tactile devices.
 Brainspotting's bilateral sound field and eye position work translate without loss to a video format.
 I provide both approaches via telehealth across New York, Florida, and all PsyPact states.

 How many sessions does EMDR or Brainspotting take?